 Though beautiful, the paths are rugged - be sure to slip into footwear fit for a long day of traversing uneven terrain.

 - Join a local guide for a Siq walk—that means canyon, but also yes, it is pretty sick—of Petra.

 - Ask yourself “where has my breath gone?” when the world-famous Al-Khazneh temple carved into the cliffs takes it away.

-Rise and shine, and then rise again—really, really high, in a hot air balloon.
-Get killer sunrise views of Wadi Rum and all its Mars-like glory from the wonderful vantage point that only a hot air balloon can provide.
+Get killer sunrise views of Wadi Rum from the vantage point only a hot air balloon can provide.

 This excursion is pre-book only; if your trip is less than twenty days away, please call 800-766-2645 to purchase.

 - Day 6: Wadi Rum Desert Jeep Ride + Travel to Israel

 Call it a Jeep, call it a 4x4, call it like it is: an amazing way to see Jordan.
 Today you’re taking a Jeep tour of the Wadi Rum Desert Valley to check it out in ways you couldn’t by foot.
 Oases, wild rock formations, and even the house Lawrence of Arabia used to live in.
 Take it all in on your last day in the country, and get ready to add a little Hebrew to your vocabulary as you head to Israel.

 - Board your Jeep and experience the Wadi Rum Desert Valley ruggedly, with an expert local guide on board to teach you all about everything you’re seeing.